Humberd/resume/README.md

 > The project is my Resume written in React.
 It is print-optimized, so you can print it either physically or to pdf.

+## Requirements

+Node: v20 is required.
+It's because of gatsby not supporting newer versions.

 ## Install

 ```sh